UPCOMING EVENTS

 The Friends in Faith gather weekly to pray aloud for each person on our parish prayer list.
 Following this prayer time, we observe ten minutes of silent prayer or meditation and then enjoy a discussion on a spiritual topic presented by a group member.
 For more info, please contact Elizabeth Clemmitt or by phone at 312-618-1238.

-Taizé Service for Palm Sunday
+Taizé Service

 Christ Church holds Taizé services on second Sundays of the month from September through May.